No painkillers or paracetamol recommended after Covaxin jab: Bharat Biotech

 -

-Bharat Biotech on Wednesday said no painkillers or paracetamol are recommended after being vaccinated with its COVID-19 vaccine Covaxin.
+No paracetamol or painkiller is recommended after being vaccinated with COVID-19 vaccine Covaxin, Bharat Biotech said on Wednesday.

-Stating that it has received feedback that certain immunisation centres are recommending taking three paracetamol 500mg tablets along with Covaxin for children, the company clarified that such a step was not required.

-Paracetamol was recommended along with certain other COVID-19 vaccines and is not recommended for Covaxin, it asserted.

-"Through our clinical trials spanning 30,000 individuals, approximately 10-20 per cent individuals report side effects.
-Most of these are mild, resolve within 1-2 days, and do not require medication.
-Medication is only recommended only after you consult a physician," the company said.
+Through the clinical trials spanning about 30,000 individuals, approximately 10 to 20 per cent have reported side effects and most of them were mild, resolved within one or two days, and did not require any medication, the company further said.

-Last month, the Drugs Controller General of India (DCGI) had granted emergency use authorisation to indigenously-developed Bharat Biotech's Covaxin for children above 12 years with certain conditions.
+Medication is recommended only after consultation with a physician, the vaccine maker said.

+Paracetamol was recommended along with other COVID-19 vaccines only and is not prescribed for Covaxin, it added.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)